Nath9319/DocumentationAgent/output/CalculatorCode/documentation/appapiv1apipymodule_code.md

 # Documentation for `app\api\v1\api.py::module_code`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### module_code

 **Description:**
-The `module_code` serves as a central component for defining and organizing API routes within the application.
-It utilizes the `APIRouter` to create a structured routing mechanism that allows for the inclusion of various endpoints, facilitating the management of API requests and responses.
+The `module_code` serves as a central component of the API routing mechanism within the application.
+It is responsible for defining and organizing the API endpoints, facilitating the inclusion of various routers that handle specific functionalities of the application.
+This modular approach enhances the maintainability and scalability of the API by allowing different parts of the application to be developed and tested independently.

 **Parameters:**
 None